tarunv09/blog-demo/content/blog/create-your-own-blog/index.md

 description: Learn how to create your own blog using static-site generator like Gatsby and deploy it with the help of Netlify.
 ---

-Starting a blog looks difficult.
-You have to come up with a name, set it up somehow, figure out where to host it… it’s enough to make you just give up and go write on Medium (or not at all).
+Starting a blog could be sometimes difficult.
+You have to come up with a name, set it up somehow, figure out where to host it… it’s enough to make you just give up and go write on Medium (or not at all) and pay unnecessary commission for your content.

-If you manage to get started, there are yet more obstacles.
+Even, If you manage to get started, there are yet more obstacles.
 How can you grow an audience if you’re starting from zero?
 How do you figure out what to write about?
 And then – how do you keep writing, even when you don’t feel like it?
+In all this cumbersome process one can lose a lot of time in setting up the blog.

-So that's why I have written this article.
+So that’s why I have written this article.
+It starts with zero assumptions about your level of understanding Gatsby and walks through every step of the process.
 And Don't worry, I will walk you through everything you need to know.
 In this article we will cover:

     1. How to set up a blog in under 15 minutes with GatsbyJS
     2. How to host it for free on Netlify